node-lightning/node-lightning/docs/OpenChannel.md

 ## 31. Receive `funding_created`

+## 41. Block connected [funder & approaching expiry depth]

+The fundee (accepting node) will forget the node after 2016 blocks.
+After 2016 blocks, if the funding transaction is confirmed, the funding node will be forced to issue a unilateral close to recover their funds.
+As a result of this complication, the funding node needs to ensure the function transaction is confirmed within the 2016 blocks period.

+**Condition**:

+1. Funding node
+2. Near expiry depth (2016 blocks)

+**Effect**:

+1. Perform fee bump via CPFP by calling the `feeBumpTx` subroutine.

+The accepting node should remember the channel after it has sent the `funding_signed` message.
+The opening node should broadcast the funding transaction with sufficient fees for the transaction to be confirmed in a reasonable period of time.
+If the funding depth (specified in `accept_channel`) is not reached within 2016 blocks, the accepting node can forget the channel.

+**Effect: forget the channel**

+Bin it.

+## 42. Block connected [fundee & expiry depth reached]

 After the accepting node sends `accept_channel` the opening node will reply with the `funding_created` message.
 This message contains the funding outpoint and includes the signature that the accepting node uses for its first commitment transaction.

 \*\*Condition: